-Whether your body is fighting off an infection or you are just looking for a warm, soothing meal this winter, this flavorful recipe for chicken soup is so delicious and satisfying, it’s bound to do the trick!
+Whether your body is fighting off an infection or you are just looking for a warm, soothing meal this winter, this flavorful recipe for chicken noodle soup is so delicious and satisfying, it’s bound to do the trick!

 Healthy Chicken Noodle Soup Recipe

-- 2 tablespoons extra virgin olive oil
+- 2 T. extra virgin olive oil

-- 1 tablespoon green onion, thinly sliced
+- 1 T. green onions, sliced

 - 2 cloves fresh garlic, minced

-- 3 carrots, peeled and sliced into ½-inch thick rounds
+- 3 carrots (peeled and sliced into ½-inch thick rounds)

-- 1½ pounds organic chicken breast, cut into 1-inch by 1-inch pieces
+- 1½ pounds organic chicken breast (cut into 1-inch by 1-inch pieces)

-- 1½ teaspoons kosher salt
+- 1½ tsp. kosher salt

-- ¼ teaspoon freshly ground pepper
+- ¼ tsp. pepper

-- 1 teaspoon fresh thyme, minced*
+- 1 tsp. fresh thyme, minced

-- 1 teaspoon fresh sage, minced*
+- 1 tsp. fresh sage, minced

-- ½ teaspoon ground turmeric
+- ½ tsp. ground turmeric

 - ¼ cup fresh cilantro, minced (you may substitute with parsley if preferred)*

-- 1 cup dry, whole wheat pasta such as macaroni or fusilli
+- 1 cup dry whole wheat pasta such as macaroni or fusilli

-- In a large pot or Dutch oven, heat the oil over medium high heat.
+In a large pot or Dutch oven, heat the oil over medium high heat.
 Once hot, add the green onion and stir until fragrant, about one minute.
 Add the garlic and stir continuously for 30 seconds to prevent burning.
 Stir in carrots and sauté for 3-4 minutes.

-- Add the chicken, salt, pepper, thyme, sage, and turmeric.
+Add the chicken, salt, pepper, thyme, sage, and turmeric.
 Brown the chicken for 8-10 minutes or until mostly white (not pink) on the outside.

-- Pour in the stock and bring to a boil.
+Pour in the stock and bring to a boil.
 Add the macaroni and simmer for 6-7 minutes or until the carrots are softened, the pasta is al dente, and the chicken is fully cooked and no longer pink in the middle.

 Add the cilantro and stir.
 Taste and adjust seasonings if needed.
 Serve!